 \section{Decomposable semigroups}

-In this section we will characterize the decomposable semigroups by means of the HNF-diagonalization of a matrix with rows are a base of the lattice $\ker S.$ Firstly, we present a technical lemma that will be a useful tool for this characterization.
+In this section decomposable semigroups are characterized by means of the HNF-diagonalization of a matrix which rows are a base of the lattice $\ker S.$ We present a lemma that is a useful tool for this characterization.